fishcka/QaComplexAppG6/drivers/README.txt

+I created folder C:\dev\drivers and added geckodriver.exe to this folder.
-geckodriver.exe also added to system variables -> python path in my case to folder C:\Users\I057805\AppData\Local\Programs\Python\Python310
+Also added C:\dev\drivers to system variables -> PATH